hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/writings_prose_and_poems/413_the_east_and_the_west.md

 that ever possible?"
 "You are a householder, you must not concern yourself much with things of that sort: you do your Svadharma (natural duty)" — thus say the Hindu scriptures.
 Exactly so!
-He who cannot leap one foot, is going to jump across the ocean to Lankâ in one bound!
+He who cannot leap one foot, is going to jump across the ocean to Lankā in one bound!
 Is it reason?
 You cannot feed your own family or dole out food to two of your fellow-men, you cannot do even an ordinary piece of work for the common good, in harmony with others — and you are running after Mukti!
 The